aureyoboss/ArcadeFlashWeb/README.md

 * [X] Possibility of indicating a personalized directory (free in writing, without administrator rights), to save your Flash data progress.
 * [x] Possibility to load a game profile from **AntiMicro** by Command line (you must create before your profile for each Flash games in AntiMicro).
 The software will close automatically **AntiMicro** when quit ArcadeFlashWeb.
 * [x] Possibility to indicate in Command line the native resolution of a Flash (SWF) file.
-* [x] Possibility to hide menu bar (auto hide after 5 seconds when load SWF file by command line).
+* [x] Possibility to hide menu bar (auto hide after 5 seconds when load SWF file from a command line).
 * [X] Read native dimension of the Flash game and adapt this to the screen.
 * [X] Add scanlines or CRT mode over the game screen with command line and click icon on GUI.
 * [X] Add a small mouse cursor (red dot) on game zone (on the Arcade Cabinet, this avoids connecting a mouse).